March Online Prayer Gathering

 For community members, educators, and volunteers, please please sign up for our H.O.P.E. for Community Members.

-On Monday, May 19, from 8:00 to 8:30 a.m., we are holding a time for prayer and scripture reading as we seek to grow our compassion and understanding of how sex trafficking affects our neighbors in the Puget Sound.
+On Thursday, Jan.
+29, from 7:00 to 7:30 p.m., we are holding a time of prayer and scripture reading as we seek to grow our compassion and understanding of how sex trafficking affects our neighbors in Seattle and beyond.

 Open to: Community members, educators, and volunteers.